BindBC/bindbc-opengl/README.md

 To load all functions and enable all constants from "classic" OpenGL versions, i.e. those that have been deprecated, set the version identifier `GL_AllowDeprecated` in your build system.

-The following examples are configured to load core functions from all OpenGL versions up to OpenGL 4.1:
+The following examples are configured to load core functions from all OpenGL versions up to OpenGL 4.1 (replace the `0.1.0` `bindbc-opengl` version with the actual version you require):

 __dub.json__